ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - If execution by electrocution was already invented in the time of Jesus, gigantic electric chairs would be hanging on the altars of Catholic churces.<br>

+- Never make important decisions when you are hungry, drunk, angry, tired, injured, sleepy, drugged, ecstatic, dismal, or menstruating.<br>